PLANT IN SPRING FOR SUMMER FLOWERS

 Flower Bulbs are a sure-fire route to a fabulous garden.
 That’s because each bulb already contains an embryonic flower and has been groomed for years to give its absolute best in exchange for very little love and attention.
-At Farmer Gracy’s, we offer the UK the biggest ever selection of amazing flower bulbs online, including some very unique varieties you won’t get anywhere else.
-What’s more, you get your top quality Dutch flower bulbs direct from the farm.
+At Farmer Gracy’s, we offer the UK the biggest ever selection of amazing flower bulbs online, including lots of unique bulb varieties you won’t get anywhere else.
+What’s more, you buy your top quality Dutch flower bulbs online, direct from the farm.
 So get browsing and be inspired!

 Plant in spring for summer flowers.

 From Gladioli to Dahlias, from Begonias to Calla Lilies.
 Planting summer bulbs in Spring means enjoying colour all summer long.
 Summer bulbs are the perfect way to add bright notes of summer colour to the border.
 An existing planting can always use some added sparkle.
 After all, a riot of colour is what summer is all about!
 Summer bulbs, - corms and - tubers can be planted from mid-March to mid-June, as long as the danger of frost has passed.
 They will then produce flowers in abundance that very summer.
 Some summer bulbs, like Dahlias, Crocosmias and Begonias, can even keep on flowering into the autumn.

-We ship our spring planting bulbs in spring, from March through May, until stock runs out.
+We ship our spring planting bulbs in spring, from late Feb through May, until stock runs out.
 It's the perfect planting time!

 Continuous colour throughout summer.